 Jeddah is the second largest city in Saudi Arabia after the capital city, Riyadh.
 Jeddah is the principal gateway to Mecca, Islam's holiest city, which able-bodied Muslims are required to visit at least once in their lifetime.
 It is also a gateway to Medina ,the second holiest place in Islam.
 Jeddah is the most cosmopolitan and tolerant of all Saudi Arabian cities, hosting expatriates from all over the world who have made Jeddah their home.
 Economically, Jeddah is focussing on further developing capital investment in scientific and engineering leadership within Saudi Arabia, and the Middle East.
 Saudi Arabia is in the Middle East, bordering the Arabian Gulf and the Red Sea, north of Yemen.
 Harsh, dry desert with great temperature extremes.
 Mostly uninhabited, sandy desert.
 The official language is Arabic.
 Most Saudi business people and government officials have a reasonable knowledge of English.
 Expatriate Asian business people in Saudi Arabia invariably conduct business in English.
 The main religion is Islam.
 Saudi Arabia's economy is petroleum-based; roughly 75% of budget revenues and 90% of export earnings come from the oil industry.
+The security risk for expatriates in Saudi Arabia is medium.
+Risks include petty crime, the highly conservative Islamic society (particularly the religious police strict interpretation of Sharia law), and underlying security threats.
+Other risks include the extremely high rate of road traffic accidents.
 The population in Jeddah is 4.5 Mil (2014 est.), while the inflation rate is 2.7% (2014 est.).

 Cost Of Living